BrunoMNDantas/Ranker/README.md

 ### Version 0.0.1 — Data Foundations
 The first step is to build a **data management interface** to visualize and manipulate the core entities.
 - **UI Features**: View, create, edit, and delete entities (Rank, Tier, Option, Vote, Assignment).
-- **Data Storage**: Use local storage to persist data between sessions.
+- **Data Storage**: Use in-memory storage.
 - **Goal**: Ensure all entities can be created and managed manually through the UI.

+### Version 0.0.2 — Towards the Real App
+Transition from pure data management to the early structure of the final app.
+- **UI Features**: Begin implementing the real ranking interactions (assigning Options to Tiers within Votes).
+- **Entity Expansion**: Add optional descriptions and images to Ranks, Tiers, and Options.
+- **Goal**: Bridge the gap between raw entity management and the ranking experience.

-### Version 0.0.2 — Data + Users
+### Version 0.0.3 — Data + Users
 Introduce a **basic user concept** to associate entities with users, still within the context of data management.
 - **User Ownership**: Ranks and Votes belong to a user.
 Only the user can edit their own Ranks and Votes.
 - **Guest Mode**: Guests can view data but cannot create or edit entities.
 - **Goal**: Simulate multi-user data management within the frontend.

-### Version 0.0.3 — Towards the Real App
-Transition from pure data management to the early structure of the final app.
-- **UI Features**: Begin implementing the real ranking interactions (assigning Options to Tiers within Votes).
-- **Entity Expansion**: Add optional descriptions and images to Ranks, Tiers, and Options.
-- **Goal**: Bridge the gap between raw entity management and the ranking experience.

 ### Version 0.0.4 — UI & Customization Enhancements
 Focus on making the experience more appealing and flexible.